C-ORG/c-org/README.md

 # TODO list

-## Include wallets

-For now, the addresses are just randomly picked from the node provider.

 ## Node provider

 Everything was tested with `ganache`.
 Adding `infura` and testing on real blockchains is necessary.
 Similarly, automated tests should use `testrpc` instead of depending on an extern call to `ganache`.

-## Installation

-Installation is quite basic for now and it does not check for python version, solc and other dependencies.

 ## Documentation